Skip to main content

 Do I need a separate API token for each API?

-No. A single token can be used for all API endpoints.
+No. A single token can be used across the supported API endpoints.

 Can I rotate tokens without downtime?

 Yes.
-Generate a new token, switch your services to use it, then revoke the old one.
+Generate a new token, update your services to use it, verify that it works, and then revoke the old token.

 Is there rate limiting?

 Yes.
 Limits depend on request volume and endpoint type.
-If you reach limits, retry with backoff.
+If you reach a limit, retry with backoff.

 Can I test requests before coding?